 - 4.2.1 A Director must be a member or member affiliate.
-A member is not eligible to be a Director if his or her member affiliate is a Director.
-A member affiliate is not eligible to be a Director if his or her spouse or de facto partner is a Director. - 4.2.2 Neither the auditor of the Company nor any partner, director or employee of the auditor is eligible to act as a Director. - 4.2.3 An employee of the Company is not eligible to be a Director. - 4.2.4 A person is not eligible to act as a Director if the person is, or becomes, ineligible to be a Director under rule 4.10.
+If so determined by the Board pursuant to rule 4.4.3, a member is not eligible to be a Director if their Relative is a Director. - 4.2.2 Neither the auditor of the Company nor any partner, director or employee of the auditor is eligible to act as a Director. - 4.2.3 An employee of the Company is not eligible to be a Director. - 4.2.4 A person is not eligible to act as a Director if the person is, or becomes, ineligible to be a Director under rule 4.10.